mistakevin/jekyll-clean/_includes/README.md

 This is your `_includes/` directory.
-This is where you can stick your "partials", like your header, footer, or anything that you want to be on multiple pages.
-A partial is basically a "snippet" of code that you want to reuse and keep organized.
-You always want to follow the DRY (Don't Repeat Yourself) principal.
+Here you can stick your "partials", like your header, footer, or anything that you want to be on multiple pages.
+A partial is basically a "snippet" of code that you want to reuse and set aside to help keep organized.
+You always want to follow the DRY ([Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) principle.

 For instance you probably want to put your navbar on every page.
 So if you typed up your navbar html:
 ```html